Broken-FEEC discretizations and Hodge Laplace problems: Application to polynomial finite elements

 We first consider a Helmholtz-like source problem

-which corresponds to extending the plain Hodge-Laplace problem \eqref{HL_f} to the case of a sign-indefinite operator.
+which corresponds to extending the plain Hodge Laplace problem \eqref{HL_f} to the case of a sign-indefinite operator.
 Here the source is smooth,

-and the parameter is taken as $\omega = 3.5$, so that $\omega^2$ is not an eigenvalue of the Hodge-Laplacian operator.
+and the parameter is taken as $\omega = 3.5$, so that $\omega^2$ is not an eigenvalue of the Hodge Laplacian operator.
 As the domain is contractible there are no harmonic fields and the problem is well-posed.
 The exact solution is

-In Figure~\ref{fig:HL_conv} we show the $L^2$ convergence curves corresponding to a conforming approximation \eqref{Lh_c} of the Hodge-Laplacian operator (left plot) and a CONGA (broken FEEC) approximation \eqref{Lh} (right plot), using the polynomial elements described in this section, with degrees $p=1$ to 4 as indicated.
-We observe that the accuracies of both methods are similar, except in the lowest order case where the CONGA solutions hardly converge.
-This may be due to the momentum-preserving properties of the underlying conforming projection operators, which will be studied in a later work.
-Here the penalization parameter has been set to
+In Figure~\ref{fig:HL_conv} we show the $L^2$ convergence curves corresponding to a conforming approximation \eqref{Lh_c} of the Hodge Laplacian operator (left plot) and a CONGA (broken FEEC) approximation \eqref{Lh} (right plot), using the polynomial elements described in this section, with degrees $p=1$ to 4 as indicated.
+We observe that the convergence rates of both methods are similar, although some reduction in the accuracy can be seen for the low order CONGA solutions.
+(In the lowest order case the convergence of the nonconforming scheme is not clear from this plot but on a finer mesh corresponding to $K = 160$ the accuracy improves with a rate of $1.56$, comparable to the rate of $1.8$ shown by the conforming solutions between the grids $K=40$ and $80$).